 Ionic is another word that reminds me of high school physics class.
 But Heller breaks it down like this: Ions are invisible particles that are present all around us, but positively charged ions create noticeable problems for our hair, like static electricity, frizz, and flyaways.

-What ionic styling tools do is emit negative ions to attract the positive ones and neutralize them.
+What ionic styling tools do is emit negative ions to attract positive ones and neutralize them.
 "When negative ions neutralize positive ions, they eliminate static electricity," she says.
-This reduces frizz and flyaways and boosts radiance.
+Ionic hot tools can also go by "nano-ionic" or "tourmaline ionic," but don't worry, they all do the same thing: Reduce frizz and flyaways and boost radiance.

 This affordable option offers all the frizz-fighting perks of ionic technology.